 Aboriginal and Torres Strait Islander peoples

-We already know that anyone can experience an eating disorder.
+We know that anyone can experience an eating disorder.
 We also know that discrimination or exposure to traumatic life situations can increase a person’s risk for this illness.
-While we honour each individual’s experience, as well as community strength and resilience, we also acknowledge that Australia’s First Peoples may have experienced cultural trauma in ways that could lead to mental ill-health, body image issues, and disordered eating.

-- Binge eating disorders are as common, if not more common, among Aboriginal and Torres Strait Islander youth
+Binge eating disorders are as common, if not more common, among Aboriginal and Torres Strait Islander young people

 There is never one single risk factor for an eating disorder.
-It’s more likely the illness is due to a combination of causes – genetic vulnerability, psychological factors and socio-cultural influences such as discrimination, racism, and cultural trauma could be involved.
+It’s more likely the illness is due to a combination of causes – genetics, social and emotional wellbeing factors and influences from society and culture such as discrimination, racism, and cultural trauma could be involved.
 Read more about risks and warning signs.

 At Butterfly we support all Australians with lived experience of a body image issue or eating disorder.
 We are committed to reducing stigma around eating disorders and increasing help-seeking and support for everyone who is impacted.

-The National Aboriginal Community Controlled Health Organisation (NACCHO) represents 143 Aboriginal Community Controlled Health Services (ACCHSs) across the country on Aboriginal health and wellbeing issues.
+The National Aboriginal Community Controlled Health Organisation (NACCHO) represents 143 Aboriginal Community Controlled Health Services (ACCHOs) across the country on Aboriginal health and wellbeing issues.

 Mental First Aid Australia provides best practice guidelines for providing mental health first aid to an Aboriginal or Torres Strait Islander person.